 Union security contract language

 Almost all unions fight for a contractual union security clause.
-In workplaces with “union security” everyone covered by the contract must join the union and pay full dues or otherwise elect “fee payer” status.
+In workplaces with “union security,” everyone covered by the contract must join the union and pay full dues or otherwise elect “fee payer” status.
 Membership is totally voluntary when a contract does not include a union security clause.
 This can be because the company is based in a right-to-work state or in cases where unions do not have the leverage to win it in negotiations.
 Right-to-work laws currently prohibit union security language in but even in states without right-to-work laws, unions still have to win the language in negotiations.

 Union security requires workers to pay dues as a condition of their employment.
 This is often cited as an anti-union scare tactic (as in: “the union just wants your money or they’ll get you fired”).
 The reality is that the union is required to negotiate on behalf of all workers in the bargaining unit - even those that aren’t paying dues.
-If someone isn’t paying their fair share, they are actively hurting the ability for the union to win and enforce good contracts for everyone.
+If someone isn’t paying their fair share, they are actively hurting the ability of the union to win and enforce good contracts for everyone.

 Employers almost always use dues to try to dissuade people from organizing a union, because they realize that if you form a union, you will likely negotiate a raise to cover your dues and more.
 If you’re unsure about their motivations, how often are those same employers taking a stand on issues that benefit workers, like rent control or accessible transportation? (hint: they’re not)